Hazem-Mrad/deepflow-automation/README.md

 2. Update the credentials.json file with the necessary information.
 3. Run the Python script to upload the evaluation sheets to Google Drive and verify the consistency of lists.

+3. Run the Python script to upload the evaluation sheets to Google Drive and verify the consistency of lists.